 Of course, digital is hugely important, but local marketing is still about building a brand, and sometimes the most cost efficient way to do that is with high quality printed materials.
 It is important for a business to understand the potential of local clients.
 Web marketing campaigns can definitely reach a big audience, but the impact they have on each person is not that big.
 Local promotion helps the spread of the word near your business, where clients can easily come and see for themselves and relationships can be built.

-We asked Keith at CRS Graphics in Nottingham what he thought about the perceptions around the print industry:
+We asked a well-known printer what he thought about the perceptions around the print industry:

 We’ve been hearing it since the 90s, print is dying a death apparently.
 However, we’ve only seen our company grow in that time and this has spiked recently.
 I think people are trying harder now to have a presence both online and offline and they can work together fantastically well in our experience.